Funding Circle Review

 Some peer to peer companies charge fees to borrowers rather than to lenders.
 Funding Circle charges fees and collects a 1% fee on all borrower repayments.
 This fee means that lenders receive 1% less in returns.

 I stopped manual investing with Funding Circle in 2015 but recently reinvested when manual investing was abolished in favour of their auto-investing feature.
 Manual investing was simply too time-consuming which is why I exited in the first place.
-I now use the Balanced product targeting 7.2% p.a.
+I still use the Balanced product despite the targeted rates being increased on the Conservative product.
 I think the Conservative product offers too low returns and I’m not certain the A+ and A rated loans are much less risky than some of the B to E loans.
 I set all interest and capital repayments to reinvest and am happy with Funding Circle’s product as it stands.